 eyeShare integrations include:

-Top 10 ways that eyeShare can help you minimize damage from cyber-attacks:
+10 ways how eyeShare can help you minimize damage from cyber-attacks:

-Respond to SIEM system security events and automatically execute specified procedures to extract additional information, manage incident resolution, and communicate with relevant personnel as needed to solve more complex events.
+Respond to SIEM security events and automatically execute specified procedures to extract additional information, manage incident resolution, and communicate with relevant personnel as needed to solve more complex events.

 Respond to antivirus system alerts by executing policies to prevent intrusions, the spread of viruses, and other dangerous external threats.